Sweet Dog

 Teaching your dog tricksPart of · Teaching your dog tricks

-Good news: if your dog already knows how to touch a target with their nose, the hardest part is done.
-Ringing a bell to ask for the door, or pushing a big wireless button, is the very same idea, simply moved onto an object.
-We'll take it gently, one step at a time.
+Good news: if your dog already touches a target on cue, all that is left is to put that same move onto a new object.
+Ringing a bell to ask for the door, or pressing a big wireless button: it is the same move, simply shifted onto another object, one step at a time.

 Nothing special, and above all nothing dangerous.